Rodrigo Oreamuno Blanco

-Rodrigo Oreamuno Blanco (born 28 July 1939) is a Costa Rican politician and lawyer who was First Vice President of Costa Rica between 1994 and 1998, serving under president José María Figueres.
+Rodrigo Oreamuno Blanco (born 28 July 1939) is a Costa Rican lawyer and politician who served as First Vice President of Costa Rica from 1994 to 1998.
+A member of the National Liberation Party, he previously served as a deputy in the Legislative Assembly from 1990 to 1994.

 In the 2018 elections, he endorsed the candidate Carlos Alvarado Quesada of the Citizens' Action Party.